The restaurant that serves waste food

 The movement is also joining forces with other food waste activist groups to build pressure on the industry.

-For all the progress that has been achieved to date, Smith is aiming higher, at truly transformational change.
+For all the progress that has been achieved to date, Smith is aiming for a truly transformational impact.

-"We will give people access to food until systemic change is achieved, and until it becomes a human right to have food," he says.
-"We wont stop until we do that."
+"We will give people access to food until it becomes a human right to have food," he says.
+"We won't stop until we do that."